Why stores start selling Christmas stuff in September

 (CNN) — You may not be anywhere close to ready for the holidays — but retail chains certainly are.

-Christmas trees are already on sales floors at Costco and Lowe’s, Walmart’s year-end holiday sales start October 1 and Target is offering its “earliest access ever” to holiday deals beginning October 6.
-Amazon is hosting a new “Prime Day” sales event on October 11 and 12.
+Christmas trees are already on sales floors at Costco and Lowe’s, Walmart’s year-end holiday sales start Saturday, and Target is offering its “earliest access ever” to holiday deals beginning Oct.
+6. Amazon is hosting a new “Prime Day” sales event on Oct.
+11-12.

 Holiday creep is nothing new, as each year retailers start the Christmas season earlier and earlier.
 But has it gotten out of hand?
 Should consumers be flooded with holiday music, displays and advertisements in October — a month commonly associated with the World Series, apple picking and Halloween?